jsx-eslint/eslint-plugin-react/docs/rules/destructuring-assignment.md

-# Enforce consostent usage of destructuring assignment of props, state and context (react/destructuring-assignment)
+# Enforce consistent usage of destructuring assignment of props, state, and context (react/destructuring-assignment)

 Rule can be set to either of `always` or `never`;
 ```js